rush-skills/Instamojo-rb/README.md

 * `link.reload` or `link.refresh` - Looks for changes on Instamojo server for the link.
 Immutable
 * `link.reload!` or `link.refresh!` - Same as `link.reload`, but mutable.

- More about it's usage is below.
+ More about its usage is below.

-#### Get Links
+#### Get Products
 ```ruby
 client.links_list
 #=> Array of Instamojo::Link objects
 ```

-#### Create a new link
+#### Create a new product
 ##### Required:
-* `title` - Title of the Link, be concise.
+* `title` - Title of the product, be concise.
 * `description` - Describe what your customers will get, you can add terms and conditions and any other relevant information here.
 Markdown is supported, popular media URLs like Youtube, Flickr are auto-embedded.
-* `base_price` - Price of the Link.
+* `base_price` - Price of the product.
 This may be 0, if you want to offer it for free.

 ##### File and Cover image:
 * `file_upload` - Full path to the file you want to sell.
 This file will be available only after successful payment.
 * `cover_image` - Full path to the IMAGE you want to upload as a cover image.

 ##### Quantity:
 * `quantity` - Set to 0 for unlimited sales.
-If you set it to say 10, a total of 10 sales will be allowed after which the Link will be made unavailable.
+If you set it to say 10, a total of 10 sales will be allowed after which the product will be made unavailable.

 ##### Post Purchase Note
 * `note` - A post-purchase note, will only displayed after successful payment.
 Will also be included in the ticket/ receipt that is sent as attachment to the email sent to buyer.
 This will not be shown if the payment fails.